Healthy Living Pharmacy (HLP)

 - premises that are fit for purpose; and

-In Public Health England’s latest Healthy Living Pharmacy (HLP) newsletter, it has announced that over 8,300 pharmacies have progressed through the profession-led self-assessment process and registered with the Royal Society for Public Health (RSPH) to attain Level 1 HLP status.
+Latest Healthy Living Pharmacy (HLP) figures show that over 9000 pharmacies have progressed through the profession-led self-assessment process and registered with the Royal Society for Public Health (RSPH) to attain Level 1 HLP status.

 HLP register – Update